outpaddling/LPJS/README.md

 method you choose.
 Common software-deployment follies in HPC and HTC include, but are not limited to, the following:

-1. "cave-man" installs, where software is manually downloaded, patched, and built.
+1. "Cave-man" installs, where software is manually downloaded, patched, and built.
 This includes writing ad hoc scripts that serve the same purpose as an established package manager, but do a very poor job in comparison.
 This often involves installing libraries and other dependencies to separate locations, requiring the user to load numerous "environment modules" of the correct versions just to get one application to run.
+In contrast, using software installed via a package manager requires either 0 or 1 environment modules.
+   Software installed via the default package manager on a given system (Debian packages on Debian or Ubuntu, FreeBSD ports on FreeBSD, etc.) will just work for everyone.
+If using an add-on package manager, such as pkgsrc on Linux, loading a single environment module (or updating PATH by other means) will provide access to all of the thousands of packages in the collection.

-2. Containerizing software for no other reason than to work around a bad design or build system.
-Containers are awesome, but like all technologies, often misused.
-Containerization is often a strategy to avoid fixing the software and build system so that it will play nice with other mainstream software.
+2. Containerizing software for no other reason than to work around bad design or build systems.
+Containers are fantastic tools for many purposes, but like all technologies, often misused.
+Containerization is often a strategy to avoid fixing the software and build system so that it will play nice with other mainstream software (e.g. within a package manager).
    The containers often contain ad hoc "cave-man" installs, and the container serves only to bundle the various (often outdated) components and prevent poorly designed applications from conflicting with each other.
-   This approach is extremely high-maintenance compared to maintaining a package for a package manager, where most dependencies are well-maintained by other contributors.
+   This approach is extremely high-maintenance compared to maintaining a package for a package manager, where most dependencies are well-maintained by other contributors, and we can trust that they are properly installed.

 ## Quick Start